sellpy/dashboard-link-opener/README.md

 `repo $repository $section`

 `$repository` is the url slug for the specific repository.
-For example to get to https://github.com/sellpy/parsoku-dashboard you use the key `parsoku-dashboard` as `$repository`
+For example to get to https://github.com/sellpy/parse-dashboard you use the key `parse-dashboard` as `$repository`

 `$section` is optional, but here you might suppyl if you want to visit a specific section of a repository, for example to visit the pull request section of a repo, use `pulls` as `$section`.
 If you're interested in which sections are available, explore github and find the `$section` key in the urls, for example `pulls` in this url: https://github.com/sellpy/parsoku/pulls